Menu

 For the Sherpa and other Himalayan communities, Mount Sagarmatha is a sacred place.
 It is regarded as a spiritual being in addition to a natural giant.
 Before ascending, many Sherpas conduct rituals to ask the goddess Miyolangsangma for her blessings because they think she resides on the mountain.

-The region’s spiritual centre is the 3,867-meter-high Tengboche Monastery.
+The region’s spiritual center is the 3,867-meter-high Tengboche Monastery.
 Before climbing, climbers frequently take part in a Puja ceremony there.
 Prayer flags, chanting monks, and offerings are all part of these customs, which combine culture and religion in a way that is exclusive to the Himalayas.

 The Everest region celebrates festivals like Dumje and Mani Rimdu, which highlight traditional Sherpa dance, music, and Buddhist teachings.
 Trekkers in the area frequently develop a profound respect for the cultural values of the locals, who live in this untamed landscape.